adityash840/YT-video-audio-downloader/README.md

 - 🎵 **Download audio only** (original format)
 - 📂 **Choose your download location**
 - 📶 **Real-time progress bar**
-- 🪶 Lightweight and easy to use interface
+-  ~ Lightweight and easy to use interface
 - 🚀 Powered by `yt-dlp` (a fast and actively maintained fork of youtube-dl)

-## 🖥️ Screenshots

-*(You can add screenshots here later to showcase the app UI)*

 ## 🛠️ Requirements